 Personal Injury Protection provides coverage for medical costs that you and your passengers incur in an accident regardless of fault.
 PIP will cover medical expenses such as hospital bills, rehabilitation costs, and even work loss resulting from an accident.
 In Kansas, the PIP coverage limits listed above can be increased for more protection.

 Even though Kansas is considered a “no-fault” state, drivers can still sue in the event of medical bills exceeding $2,000 or permanent disfigurement or death resulting from auto accidents.

 Put simply, a no-fault insurance laws system requires that drivers carry their own protection.
 When an accident happens, no matter who is at fault, your own insurance foots the bill.
 Each driver takes care of his or herself, and theoretically, the chances of someone suing or raising a hissy fit over culpability are lessened.
-And bonus?
-It guarantees every driver immediate medical treatment in the event of an accident.
+As a bonus, it guarantees every driver immediate medical treatment in the event of an accident.

 Car insurance companies calculate your rate based on many factors, location of the vehicle being an important one.
-The cheapest car insurance is found in Gardner, Kansas, and the most expensive in Garden City, Kansas.
+The cheapest car insurance is found in Prairie Village, Kansas, and the most expensive in Kansas City, Kansas.